foliant-docs/docs/src/tutorials/preprocessor/generator.md

 # Creating the Gibberish Generator

-There are already several Python packages present on PyPi which generate placeholder texts like [loremipsum](https://github.com/monkeython/loremipsum) but we won't deprive ourselves from the fun of creating our own.
+There are already several Python packages present on PyPi which generate placeholder texts like [loremipsum](https://github.com/monkeython/loremipsum) but we won't deprive ourselves of the fun of creating our own.

 Let's define some requirements: